giru-han/restapi-online-posts/README.md

-# REST API to view JSON Posts
+# REST API - JSON Posts

 ### The is solution repo for the test [Build a REST API](https://github.com/tribehired-devs/backend-test)